si2-urssi/software-incubator/README.md

 ### Meeting Location
 Meetings both days will take place at the University of Maryland's [Physical Sciences Complex (PSC)](https://cmns.umd.edu/psc) in room 1136.
 This is ~10 min walk from the hotel where most attendees are staying.
 (Please see the map below).

+### Directions to Hotel
+There are many ways to get to the hotel depending on your airport arrival.
+Check directions [here](https://www.thehotelumd.com/parking-transportation/).
+There is also a complimentary shuttle provided by the hotel that connects to Public transportation (arrange with the conceirge).

+### Wifi Access Information
+The easiest way to connect to the [UMD Guest Wifi](https://umd.service-now.com/itsc?id=kb_article&sys_id=bb47e1c537a33ec0a90963d2b3990ef9) are through these [directions](https://umd.service-now.com/itsc?id=kb_article&sys_id=bb47e1c537a33ec0a90963d2b3990ef9).
+There is also eduRoam available.

 ### Tentative schedule
+The workshop will consist mostly of presentations and discussion.
+We are a small group so we will likely limit the amount of break out groups in favor of a full discussion.
+If you are giving a presentation you can upload directly to the github wiki or use this [Google Drive folder]()

+**Lunch and Coffee**
+There is no food allowed in the room that we are now using for the workshop so this limits our ability to have catered lunches.
+There is a cafe located in the Physical Sciences Complex that serves breakfast and light lunch options.
+We plan to take a 1.5 hour lunch break on day one, and I will provide nearby (walkable) [options](http://ling.umd.edu/dining/).
+I'll also make a dinner reservation on the 11th depending on interest from the group.
+If you arrive early on Sunday and are looking for a place to eat (outside of the hotel) there are lots of nearby [dinining options](http://ling.umd.edu/dining/)

 #### 11th